chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 ![Opening cellpose in the napari menu](images/cellpose1.png)

-After you've launched the napari viewer, you may open the *Cellpose-napari* plugin by clicking on the **Plugins** menu on the right side of your screen.
+After you've launched the napari viewer, you may open the *Cellpose-napari* plugin by clicking on the **Plugins** menu on the right side of your screen, then checking the plugin in the list that appears.

 ![Opening cellpose in the napari menu](images/cellpose2.png)